Tamar Shikhashvili (CSB)

 From day one, I was surrounded by a diverse community of students hailing from all corners of the globe.
 The connections I made with these amazing individuals have not only enriched my understanding of different cultures but have also led to great friendships.

 This amazing experience helped me a lot to get to know myself better and grow personally.
 I think that every student should use this opportunity, because they will make a lot of discoveries about themselves.

 Many thanks to Caucasus University for giving me this chance.’’

 Hochschule Darmstadt University of Applied Sciences

 Colombia, USA, Japan, India, Malaysia, Georgia - these are just a few of the countries that have joined the project.
 In this multicultural environment, we listened to lectures and talked about the role of marketing with examples of different countries.
-We toured University and Darmstadt, had interactive German language lectures and various activities that even in the present day, brought us closer to the representatives of different countries.
-Despite the distance, the lecturers were able to make the lecture process interactive and interesting.

 International education and experience have played a huge role in my personal growth.
 The acquired knowledge showed me the impact of marketing on the current processes in the world today in more depth .
 I believe that such opportunities offered by Caucasus University are very important for our career advancement.